 I visited Germany in November a few years ago and was delighted to experience my first St Martin’s Tag (St.Martin’s Day Germany).
-Kids were out in the neighborhood after dark (which comes VERY EARLY in Nord-Rhine Westfalen in November) on November 11, carrying lanterns on poles, and singing as they walked down the street.
+Kids were out in the neighborhood after dark (which comes VERY EARLY in Nord-Rhine Westfalen in November) on November 11, carrying lanterns on poles and singing as they walked down the street.

 Lantern Statue in Bad Homburg

-But what is St Martin’s Day?
+What is St Martin’s Day?

 Children in a St Martin’s day parade with St Martin on a horse… Bundesarchiv, Bild 194-0273-45